Autodidac/AlmondCore/README.md

-# AlmondCore
+AlmondCore
-The heart of AlmondEngine, AlmondCore is a feature-complete, cross-platform task and component-based entry point system.
-It includes built-in stateless scene management designed to be modular, efficient, and user-friendly for modern C++20 projects.
+AlmondCore is the heart of AlmondEngine—a feature-complete, cross-platform, task and component-based entry point system.
+It offers built-in stateless scene management designed for modularity, efficiency, and user-friendliness, tailored for modern C++20 projects.

-### Advanced Features
+Key Features
-Singleton-free, Modern C++20 Design
+Modern, Singleton-Free C++20 Design
-AlmondCore avoids traditional singleton patterns in favor of a more functional and modern approach to C++20, allowing cleaner, more scalable code.
+AlmondCore eliminates traditional singleton patterns in favor of a more functional, modern C++20 approach.
+This results in cleaner, more scalable code, adhering to the best practices of contemporary C++ development.

-#### Stateless Scene System
+Stateless Scene System
-A system designed for flexibility and scalability, where scenes are processed by tasks instead of being tightly coupled with game logic, offering better separation of concerns.
+A highly flexible and scalable system where scenes are processed by independent tasks, rather than being tightly coupled to game logic.
+This architecture improves separation of concerns, allowing for more modular scene management.

-#### Thread-Safe, Multithreaded Task Handler
+Thread-Safe, Multithreaded Task Handler
-Implimenting Fiber Technology - Naughty Dog Engine - https://www.youtube.com/watch?v=HIVBhKj7gQU
-WickedEngine uses Lock-Free Queue with Custom Spin Lock Thread Waits - Performant but we can do better!
-AlmondCore Currently Impliments a Custom Written Wait-Free Queue with Thread-Safe Task Scheduler (Moving beyond that to Thread-Fibers!)
-Execute tasks efficiently across multiple threads without worrying about thread safety, ensuring smooth performance in multi-core environments.
+AlmondCore leverages cutting-edge multithreading technology:

+Fiber Technology: Inspired by systems like Naughty Dog's game engine (see more).
+Custom Spin Lock: Similar to WickedEngine’s lock-free queue with custom spin-lock waits, but further optimized.
+Wait-Free Queue: AlmondCore currently implements a wait-free queue for efficient, thread-safe task scheduling, moving towards fiber-based threading for future versions.
-#### Wait-Free, Thread Queue
+Wait-Free, High-Performance Thread Queue
-Achieve maximum efficiency with a wait-free thread queue, ideal for handling high-contention environments with minimal latency and overhead.
-(Testing indicates this would be most performant under maximum-contention cases (currently investigating Thread-Fibers))
+Built to handle high-contention environments, AlmondCore’s wait-free thread queue minimizes latency and overhead, ensuring peak performance in multithreaded applications—particularly useful in high-demand scenarios.
+Ongoing testing explores transitioning to fiber-based scheduling to push performance even further.

-#### Hands-Free Entry Point System
+Hands-Free Entry Point System
-Say goodbye to the traditional int main()—AlmondCore provides a built-in entry point, allowing you to focus on building scenes and processing tasks.
-Simply include the library, and the entry system handles the rest.
+No need for the traditional int main() entry point.
+AlmondCore provides a built-in entry system that handles initialization for you.
+Simply include the library and focus on creating scenes and tasks—the system takes care of the rest.

-#### Foundation of AlmondEngine
+Core of AlmondEngine
-AlmondCore serves as the backbone of AlmondEngine, a modular 3D graphics and game engine designed to be free and open-source under the (No Trademark Infringement and State Your Changes) Apache 2.0 license.
+AlmondCore serves as the foundation of AlmondEngine, a modular 3D game engine that is free and open-source, licensed under Apache 2.0.
+This makes it suitable for both hobbyists and professional developers seeking a robust engine for their projects.

-#### Multithreaded Task Oriented, Event Centric, Component-Pattern Based Custom Hybrid Engine Design
-Designed for extensibility, AlmondCore integrates a flexible Entity Component System (ECS).
-This allows for powerful agent-like behavior in C++ programs, providing more than enough functionality for game development and other complex systems.
+Multithreaded, Task-Oriented, Event-Driven Hybrid Engine Design AlmondCore is designed for extensibility with a flexible Entity Component System (ECS).
+It provides powerful, agent-like behavior for complex systems, including game development.
+Core components include:
-Along with Component attachable Entities is the SceneSystem, Task Scheduler, EventSystem, Logging, Timing, and File-I/O operations and common utilities AlmondCore sports State-of-the-Art Technologies for Performance AND EFFICIANCY in an Ever Demanding Game Development Industry.

-#### Minimalist, Functional Program Design
-AlmondCore emphasizes high efficiency and scalability without compromising user-friendliness.
-While the system may seem feature-rich, it is streamlined to ensure it operates efficiently even in demanding environments.
-The open-source, commercial-friendly licensing (Apache 2.0) allows developers to freely tailor the engine to their needs.
+Scene System: Manage multiple scenes with ease.
+Task Scheduler: Efficiently distribute tasks across multiple threads.
+Event System: Process events asynchronously for better performance.
+Logging and Timing: Built-in utilities for profiling and debugging.
+File I/O Operations: Handle assets and data efficiently.
+High Efficiency & Minimalist Design
+While feature-rich, AlmondCore remains streamlined to ensure high performance, even in demanding environments.
+Its minimalist, functional design makes it ideal for developers focused on scalability without unnecessary complexity.
+The open-source, commercial-friendly Apache 2.0 license allows for flexible customization and usage in both personal and professional projects.